What to Choose: Standing Desk vs. Sit-Stand Converter?

 First, the reasons for choosing a new desk:

 2. You need a lot of desk surface area.
 A very common complaint about standing desk converters is that they can take up the center of your desk but lack a sufficiently large working surface (free of monitors, keyboard, mouse, etc.) for all your papers.
 If you’re standing, you don’t want to reach down from afar to grab papers.
 So having an entire desk come up or down to your level is a big bonus.
-The caveat here is that “hover style” standing desk converters—such as the Cadence, Cadence Express, Helium Junior, Quickstand Lite, ESI Climb, and Ergotron Workfit-A—can be moved out of the way with a light push, giving you back access to virtually your entire desktop, at least when sitting.
+The caveat here is that “hover style” standing desk converters—such as the Cadence Plus, Cadence Express, Quickstand Lite, ESI Climb, and Ergotron Workfit-A—can be moved out of the way with a light push, giving you back access to virtually your entire desktop, at least when sitting.
 When standing, you’d still need to reach down to your papers.